AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _tu-fe-abstract_state_aspects-10:

 10. A state abstraction for which the ``simple_option`` Ghost is specified is said to be a ghost state abstraction.
+A state abstraction for which the ``simple_option`` Synchronous is specified is said to be a synchronized state abstraction.
+    [The name "Synchronous" is used instead of "Synchronized" to avoid unnecessary complications associated with the use of an Ada reserved word.]

 .. _etu-abstract_state_aspects-ss: